THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Leaders must learn new skills and apply them just like everyone else.

-Certainly, some people show more promise as leaders – regardless of their official job title – but leadership development is a long-term process.
-Fortunately, most corporate leaders realize this and consider leadership development to be a top priority.
+Indeed, some people show more promise as leaders—regardless of their official job title—but leadership development is long-term.
+Fortunately, most corporate leaders realize this and consider it a top priority.

-The most effective programs create a virtuous cycle of measurement, learning, and application of skills.
+The most effective programs orchestrate a virtuous cycle of measurement, learning, and application of skills.
+This cycle is not just a process, but a catalyst for continuous improvement and skill mastery.

 The most effective development programs involve measurement, learning, and applying new skills.